lasarang/T5/README.md

 #### Lab Test Results
 ###### List of Lab Tests Results
+You can see the name of the test, the name of the person who ordered it and the date it was ordered.
 ###### Lab Test Result Viewer
+Clicking on the citation icon displays a document containing the result of the test that the patient wishes to view.

 #### Medical images
 ###### List of Medical Images
+In this section the patient will be able to see the images that have been taken, such as X-rays, ultrasounds, biopsies, among others.
+In addition, he/she will be able to read an interpretation of each image.

+#### Prescriptions
+###### List of Presciptions
+Here you can view the date on which a prescription was written, as well as the doctor who issued it.
+###### Prescription Viewer
+By clicking on the citation icon, the prescription is displayed for the patient to view or even download, if desired.

 #### Medical Certificates
 ###### List of Medical Certificates
+In this section you can see the information of the certificates, such as the date, the type of certificate and by whom it was issued.

 ###### Medical Certificates Viewer
+Also, by clicking on the citation icon, the medical certificate is displayed, which can be viewed or downloaded by the patient.

 #### Log Out
+By clicking on the "logout" button, the patient logs out.